Home » Blog » Import Emails » How to Import MBOX to Exchange Server?- Safe Guide

 preview to import mbox to exchange server

-3. Enable additional filters if required to migrate MBOX files to Exchange Server by date, sender, receive, and subject.
+3. Enable additional filters if required to migrate MBOX files to Exchange Server by date, sender, recipient, and subject.

 apply filters